Chrinkus/cs-website/src/posts/datetime.md

 ## Know the State of your Date

 The main problem I had, and still have, is knowing what state my date information actually is in.

+## Another Date, Another Time

+...And that's enough.
+To cover this adequately I'll need to detect code snippets and maybe have some syntax highlighting.

+To be continued...